ReProbe: Efficient Test-Time Scaling of Multi-Step Reasoning by Probing Internal States of Large Language Models: Background

-PRMs are a prominent approach for quality assessment in both online and offline test-time scaling \cite{lightman2023letsverifystepstep,luo2024improvemathematicalreasoninglanguage,wang-etal-2024-math}.
-PRMs are critics designed to estimate the quality of each partial reasoning state $\rrv^{(j)}_{1:t}$ by assigning a reward $R_\text{PRM}\!\left(\rrv^{(j)}_{1:t}\right)$ that reflects the likelihood of the chain eventually leading to a correct solution.
+The most prominent approach for assessing reasoning steps in both BoN and beam search test-time scaling to date has been PRMs \cite{lightman2023letsverifystepstep,luo2024improvemathematicalreasoninglanguage,wang-etal-2024-math}.
+PRMs are critics designed to estimate the quality of each partial reasoning state $\rrv_{1:t}$ by assigning a reward $R_\text{PRM}\!\left(\rrv_{1:t}\right)$ that reflects the likelihood of the chain eventually leading to a correct solution.
 PRMs are typically implemented by a separate LLM trained to evaluate the plausibility and correctness of intermediate reasoning steps.
 The annotation for training PRMs comes from various sources, including crowdsourcing, self-consistency checking, and synthetic data generation pipelines.

-In online BoN, we simply use the reward from PRM as a step-wise quality function.
-In offline BoN, the score for the complete chain $\rrv^{(j)}$ can be obtained via a temporal aggregation of process rewards, e.g., minimum step score \citep{zhang2025lessonsdevelopingprocessreward}:
+In BS, the reward from a PRM is used as a step-wise quality function.
+In BoN, the score for the complete chain $\rrv^{(j)}$ can be obtained via a temporal aggregation of process rewards, e.g., minimum step score \citep{zhang2025lessonsdevelopingprocessreward}:

-Although PRMs have proven to be highly effective even in boosting the performance of larger LLMs, they come with several limitations: they are relatively large models, typically containing 1.5B--8B parameters, which leads to additional computational and memory overhead during inference.
-Moreover, PRMs are often domain-specific, being trained for tasks such as mathematical reasoning, and exhibit limited generalization to unseen domains.
+PRMs come with several limitations: (1) they are relatively large models, typically containing 1.5B-8B parameters, which leads to additional computational and memory overhead during inference; (2)~PRMs are often domain-specific, being trained for tasks such as mathematical reasoning, and exhibit limited generalization to unseen domains.